calum74/econv/README.md

 ## Reference

-### Synopsis
+### Declaration

 ```c++
 template<typename T=unsigned, typename U=unsigned>
 class entropy_converter<T, U>
 ```
+See the next section for a description of the type parameters `T` and `U`.

 ### Member types
 ```c++
 typedef T result_type;
 ```
 The datatype used to store non-binary entropy.
-The larger this data type, the more efficient the entropy conversion becomes, but the entropy converted would pre-fetch more entropy, up to the size of `result_type`.
+The larger this data type, the more efficient the entropy conversion becomes, but the entropy converter would pre-fetch more entropy up to the size of `result_type`.

+To ensure good efficiency, the size of `result_type` should be much larger than the output range, and *must* be twice as large as the maximum output range required.

 ```c++
 typedef U buffer_type;